Envelope Budgeting System: A Simple Way To Save

 5. Going digital: Envelope budgeting apps and tools

-While the traditional envelope budgeting system is cash-based, modern technology has introduced digital tools that offer the same structure without the hassle of carrying cash.
+While the traditional envelope budgeting system is cash-based, modern technology now offers digital alternatives.
+You can use an envelope budgeting app to follow the same structure, allocating funds and tracking spending, without the hassle of carrying physical cash.

 These apps replicate the envelope method by allowing you to assign spending limits to virtual categories.